 |Codeforces Round #659 (Div.
 2)|

 The only difference between easy and hard versions is on constraints.
-In this version constraints are higher.
+In this version constraints are lower.
 You can make hacks only if all versions of the problem are solved.

 Koa the Koala is at the beach!